Happy New Year!

 Globally speaking, there were many natural disasters.
 I remind you again of the earthquakes in New Zealand, Turkey and Japan; the earthquake in Japan was one of the strongest ever recorded at 8.9 magnitude, triggered by Tsunami (think The Butterfly Effect) and lead to the Fukushima nuclear meltdown.
 And then the droughts in East Africa and the worst famine in decades.
 Then there were the floods in Thailand which affected more than 12 million people and killed over 800; and the typhoon in Philippines, more than a half million people lost their homes.
 Then there were also more than 300 tornadoes and blizzards in the United States ripping through the South East.
 2011, you've outdone yourself, so don't pretend you have forgotten; the world certainly hasn't.

 Politically speaking, it was the year of awakening for several Arab nations.
 On 14 Januray, 2011 the Tunisian government fell and then-President Ben-Ali escaped Tunisia after his infamous, or rather famous speech, often referred to as أنا فهمتكم ,or 'I've understood you' (addressing his people).
-My beloved Egypt and the Egyptian revolution which started on 25 January, 2011, almost a year ago, yet it hasn't been freed from military ruling, despite toppling Mubarak's regime on 11 February, 2011; and still protesters are getting injured or killed.
+My beloved Egypt and the Egyptian revolution which started on 25 January, 2011, almost a year ago that resulted in toppling Mubarak's regime on 11 February, 2011.

 I used to joke that 2011 has hogged all the news, nothing will be left for any following years.
 I still think of you as the year of the Egyptian revolution; 2011, I still salute you.